 SmartThings on your wrist

-The SmartThings app is available on Apple Watch and on the Samsung Gear S smartwatches as well.
+The SmartThings app is available on Apple Watch and on the Samsung Gear S smartwatches including the Samsung Gear S3.
 On each of those, you'll get notifications about all the occurrences in your smart home such as when doors open, when your housemates come and go, when alarms go off, when motion is sensed and everything else.
 More importantly, you'll also be able to activate your basic Routines from your wrist too.
 So there's no need to go hunting for your mobile to relax into evening mode.

 SmartThings: Buy some bulbs